danielpetisme-bib/PI-Web-API-Client-Angular/docs/api/AnalysisApi.md

 [[Back to top]](#) [[Back to API list]](../../DOCUMENTATION.md#documentation-for-api-endpoints) [[Back to Model list]](../../DOCUMENTATION.md#documentation-for-models) [[Back to DOCUMENTATION]](../../DOCUMENTATION.md)

 # **getSecurity**
-> getSecurity(webId: string, userIdentity: Array<string>, forceRefresh?: boolean, selectedFields?: string, extraHttpRequestParams?: any)
+> getSecurity(webId: string, userIdentity: Array<string>, forceRefresh?: boolean, selectedFields?: string, webIdType?: string, extraHttpRequestParams?: any)

 Get the security information of the specified security item associated with the Analysis for a specified user.